 Could NYHA really be implemented in two years?

 There are a number of legal impediments that could delay implementation.
 New York would have to apply for Medicaid waivers on an unprecedented scale.
-The Employee Retirement Income Security Act of 1974 (ERISA) also presents substantial obstacles that could prevent or delay implementation of NYHA.
+Federal law (the Employee Retirement Income Security Act of 1974 “ERISA”) also presents substantial obstacles that could prevent or delay implementation of NYHA.
 The bottom line is that New York would require federal action, likely by both the Executive and Legislative branches.

 What impact will NYHA have on the New York economy?

 Although this is a complex question, there are several outcomes that are known.
 NYHA’s supporting economist estimates that New York will lose 150,000 jobs if NYHA is implemented, equivalent to job losses experienced in the Great Recession.
 NYHA’s economist believes that New York will regain those jobs within two years, which has never occurred in the New York labor market.
 Lost jobs represent approximately $9 billion in wages lost to the implementation of single payer.
-Proposed tax increases are, on average, 82% for individuals and 2,600% for businesses.
+The NYHA would require $250 billion in new taxes that will be paid by individuals and businesses.
 We don’t know the impact of an increase this size because it has never been attempted in New York.

 How is NYHA similar to other countries?